Project case study

 The process is intentionally straightforward.

-The user starts with a demo scenario, enters or uploads the required resource information, generates the data, reviews it, and then uses it to support the demonstration.
+The user starts with a demo scenario, enters or uploads the required resource information, generates the data, reviews the output and then uses it to support the demonstration.

 Why Demo Data Matters